Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 functions which can be called on `Type` should be resolved.

-This is conformed to the behavior of current analysis with fixes of some issues with resolve mentioned with `UNEXPECTED` in examples (there could be other examples not mentioned in the document), so there are no breaking changes but rather an attempt at defining the general rules.
+This is conformed to the behavior of current analysis with fixes of some issues with resolve mentioned with `UNEXPECTED` comment in examples (there could be other examples not mentioned in the document), so there are no breaking changes to how we resolve references but rather an attempt at defining the general rules.

 Such resolution logic brings several benefits such as: